gridsome/gridsome.org/docs/linking.md

 # Linking
-The `g-link` component is available globally in all your templates.
+The `<g-link>` component is available globally in all your Pages, Templates & Components.
 It's a wrapper for [router-link](https://router.vuejs.org/api/#router-link-props) from Vue Router.

+### Smart link prefetching
-`g-link` uses Intersection Observer to prefetch linked pages when link is in view.
-This makes browsing around in Gridsome very fast because the clicked page is already downloaded.
+`<g-link>` uses Intersection Observer to prefetch linked pages when link is in view. **This makes browsing around in a Gridsome site very fast because the clicked page is already downloaded.**

 ## How to use